Attaining Carnot Efficiency with Quantum and Nanoscale Heat Engines: Second laws for transformations between states block-diagonal in energy eigenbases

 \end{thm}

 In this sub-section, the derived necessary and sufficient conditions based on majorization are very handy.
 This is in the sense that they are easy to check, in particular, the one based on thermo-majorization.
-However, as we have mentioned in Section \ref{sec:tools}, there are probability distribution they do not satisfy majorization relation as such, but can still possess a majorization based pre-ordering by having access to another probability distribution as a catalyst.
-It is not easy to check whether there exists a probability distribution which can act as a catalyst.
+However, as we have mentioned in Section \ref{sec:tools}, there are probability distribution that do not satisfy majorization relation as such, but can still possess a majorization based pre-ordering by having access to another probability distribution as a catalyst.
+It is not easy to check whether there exists a probability distribution which can act as a catalyst in order satisfy a majorization relation.
 We can still find necessary and sufficient condition(s) based on Re\'nyi relative entropies to ensure their existence, which we shall consider in the next sub-section.